MinghuiChen43/awesome-deep-phenomena/README.md

 ## Neural Tangent Kernel: 2022

+- On the Generalization Power of the Overfitted Three-Layer Neural Tangent Kernel Model. [[paper]](https://arxiv.org/abs/2206.02047)
+  - Peizhong Ju, Xiaojun Lin, Ness B. Shroff.
+  - Key Word: Neural Tangent Kernel.
+  - <details><summary>Digest</summary> We study the generalization performance of overparameterized 3-layer NTK models.
+We show that, for a specific set of ground-truth functions (which we refer to as the "learnable set"), the test error of the overfitted 3-layer NTK is upper bounded by an expression that decreases with the number of neurons of the two hidden layers.
+Different from 2-layer NTK where there exists only one hidden-layer, the 3-layer NTK involves interactions between two hidden-layers.
+Our upper bound reveals that, between the two hidden-layers, the test error descends faster with respect to the number of neurons in the second hidden-layer (the one closer to the output) than with respect to that in the first hidden-layer (the one closer to the input).

 - Self-Consistent Dynamical Field Theory of Kernel Evolution in Wide Neural Networks. [[paper]](https://arxiv.org/abs/2205.09653)
   - Blake Bordelon, Cengiz Pehlevan.
   - Key Word: Neural Tangent Kernel; Mean Field Theory.